-These amendments will impact school bus drivers being treated for loss of consciousness or field of vision issues.
-These proposed regulatory amendments reflect consultation with the Department's Medical Advisory Board and are consistent with existing medical practices and improved technology relative to the care and treatment of individuals diagnosed with loss of consciousness or field of vision issues.
+These amendments will impact school bus drivers being treated for brain disease, cognitive impairment or a mental or emotional disorder.
+These proposed regulatory amendments reflect consultation with the Department's Medical Advisory Board and are consistent with existing medical practices and improved technology relative to the care and treatment of individuals diagnosed with brain disease, cognitive impairment or a mental/emotional disorder.
 The compelling public interest behind this regulatory package is the safety of all motorists and the children who use school buses, which is met through proactively defining and clarifying those medical conditions that significantly impair a school bus driver's ability to operate a motor vehicle.